wolever/parameterized/README.rst

 FAQ
 ---

-What happened to Python 2.X support?
+What happened to Python 2.X, 3.5, and 3.6 support?
-    As of version 0.9.0, ``parameterized`` no longer supports Python 2.X.
+    As of version 0.9.0, ``parameterized`` no longer supports Python 2.X, 3.5, or 3.6.
+Previous versions of ``parameterized`` - 0.8.1 being the latest -
-    Previous versions of ``parameterized`` - 0.8.1 being the latest - will continue to work on Python 2.X, but will not receive any new features or bug fixes.
+    will continue to work, but will not receive any new features or bug fixes.

 What do you mean when you say "nose is best supported"?
     There are small caveates with ``py.test`` and ``unittest``: ``py.test``